Antarctica & Arctic

-Nine nights accommodation, meals as indicated, services of an Exodus tour leader throughout and transport and activities listed.
+Nine nights accommodation, meals as indicated, transport and activities as specified and services of an Explore tour leader throughout.

 Take in and embrace the ever changing scenery on your trek of Africa's highest mountain.
 Trekking on the Lemosho Route allows you to savour the immense and wild Shira Plateau and this small group journey provides you with like minded companions.

 Back to Tanzania Tours

 Climb with some of the most experienced guides, porters and cooks on the mountain

 Take on the challenge of one of the lesser trekked routes

 Soak up the diverse scenery on this unforgettable adventure

 Relax at the lodge before an evening briefing.
 (D)

 After a drive through farmland and plantations we reach the Londorossi National Park Gate on the western side of Kilimanjaro.
 We continue from there to the Lemosho roadhead at 2100 m from where we start our trek up the mountain.
 We will climb steadily through the lush forest of the Lemosho glades to reach Big Tree Camp (2780 m).
 Porters will assist throughout the trek carrying your trek kitbag.
 You only need to carry what you will need for the day - waterproofs, camera, water bottle, extra fleece, sunhat, packed lunch and three litres of drinking water.
 Please note that drones are not permitted in Kilimanjaro National Park without a permit, please refer to the equipment section of the trip notes for more information.